philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 ## Control Concept

-The rover continuously reads two brightness sensors, compares the radings against a calibrated threshold, and selects motor commands based on a rule-based decision system.
+The rover continuously reads two brightness sensors, compares the readings against a calibrated threshold, and selects motor commands based on a rule-based decision system.
 Additional logic handles gap detection, directional bias estimation, and track exit behaviour.

 ## Line-Following Logic

 After testing the sensor readings multiple times, a stable threshold for detecting black was determined.
 Based on this threshold, the following control logic was implemented:

 - If both sensors detect black, the rover drives straight.
-- If one sensor detects white, the rover corrects its path by steering along a curved trajectory.
+- If one sensor detects white, the rover corrects its path by following a curved trajectory.

 ## Gap-Crossing Logic

 I developed and tested two different gap-crossing strategies:

 ### Curved crossing
 Some gaps were located on shorter track sections with slight curvature.
 In these cases, the rover could not reliably cross in a straight line and failed to re-enter the track correctly.
-To solve this, I implemented a curved crossing strategy: the rover begins crossing with a curved trajectory and, if the track is not detected again, switches to the opposite trajectory.
+To solve this, I implemented a curved crossing strategy: the rover begins the crossing on a curved trajectory and, if the track is not detected again, switches to the opposite trajectory.

 [![Curved crossing demo](docs/images/curved_crossing_thumbnail.png)](https://github.com/user-attachments/assets/b32d4a72-7c75-41c8-95c8-d1e1f8f249d9)